ucla-oarc-web/WebBlocks/README.md

 * gem
 * rake

-The Rakefile itself uses several additional tools:
+The Rakefile itself requires several additional tools:

 * git
+* sass
+* compass
+* rb-fsevent
 * uglifycss
 * uglifyjs

-Several packages have additional requirements:

-* `bootstrap`: sass, rb-fsevent
-* `jquery`: grunt
+* grunt (to package jQuery)

-By default, the Rakefile execute these tools as though they are within the user search path.
+By default, the Rakefile executes these tools as though they are within the user search path.
 In the event that they reside elsewhere in the file system, the invoking commands should be specified within `Rakefile-configure.rb`.